frictionlessdata/frictionless-py/docs/guides/validation-guide.md

 5,Rome
 ```

-Let's describe and validate a package:
+Now let's describe and validate a package which contains the data files we have seen so far:

 ```bash title="CLI"
 frictionless describe data/capital-*id.csv --json > tmp/capital.package.json